Azr43lKn1ght/Azr43lKn1ght.github.io/content/posts/Maldev2/index.md

 one instruction at once if this flag is high.

 SF The sign flag is 1 when the result of an operation is negative or 0 when the result is positive.
-This flag is also set when the most sig- nificant bit is set after an arithmetic operation.
+This flag is also set when the most significant bit is set after an arithmetic operation.

 PF The parity bit is 1 if the least significant 8-bit of the result contains an even number of 1s